codefellows-seattle-javascript-401d19/07-http-server/lab-seth/README.md

-# TCP Chat Server
+# Vanilla HTTP Server

-This TCP Chat Server allows users to connect to an ip via telnet and do basic chat with one another, change their displayd name, and direct message other users.
+This is a simple HTTP server that allows users to input a url to make a cow say something!

 ## Motivation